Leo3418/leo3418.github.io/collections/_posts/en/2020-05-15-gta-v-steam-epic-games.md

 6. Find out where Steam stored GTA V game files.
 Open up game properties for GTA V in Steam, click on "Browse Local Files" under the "Local Files" tab, and remember the path shown in the file explorer.
+You may click on the address bar to copy the full path.

     ![]({{ img_path }}/06-1-steam-game-properties.png)